ebiggio/prestashop-customer-dni/README.md

 Click on the `Upload a module` button and select the ZIP file you just created.
 You can also upload the ZIP file directly to the `modules` folder of your PrestaShop installation.
 If you choose this method, make sure to extract the ZIP file after uploading it, so the `customer_dni` folder is created inside the `modules` folder.
 After uploading the ZIP file, the module should appear in the list of modules in the back office, where you can install it.
-4. Once the module is installed, click on the `Configure` button to access the module's configuration page.
+3. Once the module is installed, click on the `Configure` button to access the module's configuration page.
-5. Configure the module according to your needs and save the changes.
+4. Configure the module according to your needs and save the changes.
-6. The module is now ready to use.
+5. The module is now ready to use.
 The DNI field should be displayed in the registration and edit form of the customer.

 ## Configuration

 The module has a configuration page where you can set the following options:

-- **Enable DNI field**: Enable or disable the DNI field in the registration and edit form of the customer.
+- **Display customer DNI in back-office**: Show the DNI field in the customer list of the back office, with the option to filter by DNI value.
-- **Required DNI field**: Make the DNI field required in the registration and edit form of the customer.
+- **Mark as required**: Make the DNI field required in the registration and edit form of the customer.
-- **Unique DNI field**: Make the DNI field unique, so the same DNI cannot be used by multiple customers.
+- **Mark as unique**: Make the DNI field unique, so the same DNI cannot be used by multiple customers.
 - **Validate DNI field**: Validate the DNI field against a regular expression.
 You can set the regular expression to use for validation.
-- **Override address DNI field**: Override the default DNI field in the address form, so when the customer saves the DNI in the customer form, it is also saved in the address form for **all** the addresses related to that customer.
+- **Override address DNI field**: Override the default DNI field in the address form, so when the customer saves the DNI in the customer form, it is also saved in the address DNI field for **all** the addresses related to that customer.
+Keep in mind that the default DNI field for the address has a maximum length of 16 characters, so if the customer DNI is longer than that, it will be truncated.
 - **Custom validation functions**: Upload a custom validation function to validate the DNI field.

 ## Usage